LiuZHolmes/TypeMyWord/README.md

 - Press `Ctrl+K` to quit and save progress.

 ## TODO
-- fix bug when rating with Input Method
+- [ ] fix bug when rating with Input Method
+- [ ] skip then rate
+- [ ] refactor to separate ui and core logic

 ## License
 MIT